aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 ## Part 3: A 7-phase methodology for AI threat modeling in production

-The following methodology synthesizes Microsoft's AI Red Team operational practice (from their work on 100+ generative AI products), Optiv's MAESTRO consulting methodology, CSA's MAESTRO operationalization guidance, and what consistently produces useful output in practice.
+The following methodology synthesizes Microsoft's AI Red Team operational practice (from their work on 100+ generative AI products), CSA's MAESTRO framework and operationalization guidance, and what consistently produces useful output in production.
 It assumes you already have a functioning information security program — if you don't, start there.

 ### Phase 1 — Scope & business context (1–2 days)